ryderstanley/DrYamok-Bot/README.md

 # DrYamok-Bot
-Dr. Yamok's bot.
+Dr Yamok bot is an open source bot written in Javascript, made for Pxls.Space and STEMPlace.
 See license for usage.

 ## Installing
 1. Clone this git repo with `git clone https://github.com/Place-bots/DrYamok-Bot.git`